 How does this medication work?
 What will it do for me?

 Pirfenidone belongs to the class of medications known as antifibrotics.
 It is also an anti-inflammatory.
-Pirfenidone is used to treat adults with mild-to-moderate idiopathic pulmonary fibrosis (lung scarring), also called IPF.
+Pirfenidone is used to treat adults with idiopathic pulmonary fibrosis (lung scarring), also called IPF.
 IPF is a condition in which the lungs become thickened, stiff, or scarred over a long period of time.
 How pirfenidone works is not completely understood, but it may reduce inflammation and fibrosis in the lungs and may slow down the worsening of IPF.

 This medication may be available under multiple brand names and/or in several different forms.
 Any specific brand name of this medication may not be available in all of the forms or approved for all of the conditions discussed here.
 As well, some forms of this medication may not be used for all of the conditions discussed here.